Wenjia1215/AWS_StaleWindowResearch/README.md

 ~
 (END)
 </code>
+This tempcreds profile represents a live STS session tied to our <code>StaleWindowRole</code>.

-<h4>step 7: Create a new CLI profile for the temp STS credentials</h4>
+<h4> Step 7: Create a new CLI profile for the temp STS credentials</h4>
 <code>aws configure --profile tempcreds
 </code>
-then enter :
+Then enter :
 <code>AWS Access Key ID → from STS AccessKeyId

 AWS Secret Access Key → from  STS SecretAccessKey